ST. PETERS HARBOUR LIGHTHOUSE SOCIETY

 Residential and Recreational

 Thanks to the University of Prince Edward Island Faculty of Arts and Robertson Library for their support in this research.
-Thanks also to members of the St. Peters Harbour Lighthouse Society, particularly Syd Freiman for the initial assembly of the St. Peters Lighthouse Heritage pages, and Board Members Scott MacEwen and Bill Morton for their support and input to this project.
+Thanks also to members of the St. Peters Harbour Lighthouse Society, particularly Syd Freiman for the initial assembly of the St. Peters Lighthouse Heritage pages (see our Archive), and Board Members Scott MacEwen and Bill Morton for their support and input to this project.

 Barbara Rousseau, May 2023